APPFL/APPFL/docs/tutorials/deprecated_tutorial.rst

 [Deprecated] Tutorials for APPFL V0
 ===================================

-This page presents a collection of tutorials for the deprecated version 0 of APPFL.
+This tutorial is for the deprecated version 0 of APPFL, and you may see many deprecation warnings when running the code.
+We highly recommend using the latest version of APPFL.

 .. toctree::
     :maxdepth: 2